discord/discord-intl/crates/keyless_json/README.md

 ```

 These examples are not minified fully, but showcase just how much repetition can be omitted by pre-defining the keys.

+This is a library crate that is only built as part of another crate.